You're a grown-up. You work hard. You read the news.

 The show is brought to you by:

-As the White, Jewish husband of a Black woman (who converted to Judaism) and the father of a 2-year old, Biracial son, Alex focuses on the challenges of being a parent in a bad economy and the issues that confront interracial families.
-Alex, who began his comedy career after years as a lawyer (to the consternation of his mother), has been featured on the Katie Couric Show, Sirius/XM Radio’s “Raw Dog Comedy,” and in The Wall Street Journal, The Huffington Post, and CNN.com.
+The White, Jewish husband of a Black woman (who converted to Judaism) and the father of a 10-year-old, Biracial son, Alex’s comedy focuses on the challenges of being a supposedly middle-class parent in an era of rising income inequality and the issues that confront interracial families.
+Alex has been featured on the Katie Couric Show, Sirius/XM Radio’s “Raw Dog Comedy,” and NBC’s EVB Live, and in VH1.com, The Wall Street Journal, The Huffington Post, and CNN.com.
 In 2011, he won the 12th Annual Gilda’s Club (Northern NJ) Laugh-Off.